Make learning Fun!

 How can I help my child understand the material if I don't know the language?

 Some parents may feel unable to support their children's learning process without prior knowledge the language being taught.
 It's an understandable concern.
 However, this is no cause for alarm.
-Dino Lingo provides a vocabulary book, which includes the contents of each DVD in the language-learning program.
+Dino Lingo provides a vocabulary book, which includes the contents of each video in the language-learning program.
 This will empower you with the tools to mentor and guide the learning process as the instructor to your child's language learning journey.
 You will be in full control the whole time.
 Additionally, our videos are available with captions in the target language.
 This will allow you to decide the speed of learning as you 'pause and rewind' to ask and answer your child's questions throughout the show.
 This learning program is designed with your experience and needs in mind.
 We know that as your child progresses through the program, you are there beside them.
 We appreciate that we must keep things simple and straightforward for our young students as well as their adult mentors.

 From what age should my child learn a foreign language?

 The earlier you start your child learning a new language, the more of a chance your child has to build foundations for which to build a deeper understanding of the target language.
 As early as 6 months is an ideal starting point, since language skills develop from birth.
 In fact, many experts agree that a baby will tune into sounds and tones while still in the womb.
 Amazing!
-Dino Lingo language learning programs appeal to young scholars from 2 years - 7 years of age.
+Dino Lingo language learning programs appeal to young scholars from 2 years - 12 years of age.
 We strongly recommend limiting audio and visual exposure time to 10-20 minutes a day for children under the age of 2 years old.
 Also, please be sure to sit with them as much as possible during these fun-filled lessons.
 It'll surprise you how much you'll enjoy them too!
 Also, it's important to have you there alongside your child in order to bond as they share this extraordinary learning experience.
-In order to assist healthy cognitive development, caregivers must ensure that children interact with their environment through all five senses, instead of passively sitting in front of a TV set.
+In order to assist healthy cognitive development, caregivers must ensure that children interact with their environment through all five senses, instead of passively sitting in front of a TV set or a computer.
 Plenty of breaks for outside play, physical exercise, and one-on-one conversations with family and peers, is essential to a child's health, physical and social growth, and development.